 Welcome to winter.

 While it’s tempting to think of everything after Thanksgiving as “wintertime” – especially if you’ve already been shoveling snow for months – the official first day of winter in the Northern Hemisphere actually falls in late December.
-In 2016, Wednesday, Dec.
+This year, Thursday, Dec.
 21 is that day.

 Why the 21st?
 The start of winter is determined by the winter solstice – that is, the day with the fewest hours of daylight, when the North Pole reaches its farthest tilt away from the sun.
 The solstice usually lands on Dec.
 21 or 22, but on rare occasions can occur on Dec.
 20 or 23.
 (If you’d like to witness the next Dec.
 23 winter solstice, you’ll need to wait until 2303, according to timeanddate.com.)